Spreading in Integrable and Non--integrable Many--body Systems: Integrable Case

 \subsection{Eigenfrequencies and Normal Modes}

 The above results can be explained by the structure of the interaction matrix.
 As the eigenfrequencies \eqref{dia} completely determine the interaction, we display their spectra for two values of $\kappa$ in Fig.~\ref{fig4}.
-There is always the eigenfrequency zero, corresponding
+We notice that half of the eigenfrequencies are not excited, which is due to the mirrored initial conditions.
+This symmetry causes the projection to the antisymmetric eigenvectors to vanish.
+If using non--mirrored initial conditions, any energy stored in the corresponding degrees of freedom is completely decoupled from the collective coordinate.
+Hence, it does not have an effect on the dynamics of the collective coordinate.
+Accordingly, these frequencies are not shown in Fig.~\ref{fig4}.

-to the center--of--mass motion of the system as a whole.
-It is irrelevant due to the translation invariance and not shown in Fig.~\ref{fig4}.
-Although both spectra show broad bulks of non--degenerate eigenfrequencies, they are distinctly different.
-The one for $\kappa=1$ shows an isolated eigenfrequency left of the bulk.
-It is found to belong to the eigenvector that corresponds to the collective coordinate, \textit{i.e.}, the modulus of all entries is equal, but the signs differ for the two clouds.
-Such an eigenvalue and eigenvector corresponding to the collective coordinate always exist.
-The decisive questions are, first, if it is isolated and, second, if and how it is excited by the initial conditions.
-The answer to the latter question is easily found by transforming the initial conditions $x_0$ and $p_0$ as chosen in Sec.~\ref{sec24} into the initial conditions of the normal modes.
-We use mirrored initial conditions $x_0$.
-According to Eq.~\eqref{rot}, we have $\xi_0=Ux_0$ and $\pi_0=Up_0=0$.
+Although both spectra for $\kappa=1$ and $\kappa=0.98$ show broad bulks of non--degenerate eigenfrequencies, they are distinctly different.
+The one for $\kappa=1$ has an isolated eigenfrequency left of the bulk.
+It is found to belong to the eigenvector that is close to the ``collective'' vector $e$ , \textit{i.e.}, the one where the modulus of all entries is equal, but the signs differ for the two clouds.

+A general equation for the time evolution of the collective coordinate $\Xi(t)$ can be easily written down by using eigenvectors $c_i$ $i=1,\dots ,N$ of the interaction matrix $C$:

+where $a_i=(e,c_i)(c_i,x_0)$ and the two scalar products correspond to the projection of the eigenmode $c_i$ on the ``collective'' vector and the initial state, respectively.
+Note that, since the initial state $x_0$ is aways taken to be close to (a scaled) vector $e$ (see fig.~\ref{fig1}), both scalar products are similarly distributed.
+So the crucial information on the dynamics of $\Xi(t)$ can be extracted from the distribution of the initial excitations $\xi_{i0}=(c_i,x_0)$.
 In Fig.~\ref{fig5}, we display the excitation of